dehe1011/QuantumDNA/README.md

 **July 2024**

 * Added a graphical user interface (GUI) to the package such that it is easier accessible for users that are less familiar with computer science.
-The user interface is based on the
+The user interface is based on the [customtkinter](https://customtkinter.tomschimansky.com/) package by Tom Schimansky.
 * Added a Jupyter Notebook ```QuantumDNA/docs/tutorials/3_Paper.ipynb``` that reproduces all figures contained in our paper (and the supplementary) [D. Herb, M. Rossini and J. Ankerhold, *Physical Review E 109*, 064413 (2024).](https://doi.org/10.1103/PhysRevE.109.064413)
+* Added a [documentation](https://quantumdna.readthedocs.io/en/latest/) available on Read the Docs

 ## Introduction